ChrisAndNico/ExtensionManager/README.md

 NEWS 04.09.2017:

 We are very Sorry, that the new Version is not online.

-Actually we are working on a new Version and will come back with the open source code during the next week !
+Actually we are working on an Update and will come back with the open source code during the next week !

 [===>LATEST RELEASE<===](https://github.com/ExtensionManager/ExtensionManager/releases)